Author Archives: W. James Antle III

-Jim Antle is editor of the Daily Caller News Foundation and senior editor at The American Spectator, and the author of Devouring Freedom: Can Big Government Ever Be Stopped?
-He is a former associate editor at TAC and his work has appeared at The Guardian, Politico, and Taki Mag.
+Jim Antle is the Washington Examiner's politics editor.
+He was previously managing editor of the Daily Caller and associate editor of the American Spectator.
+He is the author of Devouring Freedom: Can Big Government Ever Be Stopped?

 Trump doesn’t want to signal he’s rooting for a worse healthcare crisis.

 Trump has amped up right-wing media-bashing, but conservative hostility towards media bias is nothing new.